We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 You can make as many pauses and breaks as you wish, but you have to complete the challenge in a single go, which means you can’t sleep through the night and then continue in the morning.

 The average Everesting completion time ranges between 15 and 25 hours.
+However, the current record is 6 hours and 40 minutes.

 If you want to check whether your favorite local hill is suitable for an Everesting attempt and see how much time and energy you’d need, you can check it using the Everesting Lap Calculator.